 Of course, if you’re fit enough to go jogging that will also benefit your cholesterol, but be sure to check with your doctor before starting a new, strenuous exercise.

 How do you know whether an exercise is moderate in intensity?
 Take the Talk Test!
 This means you should be able to talk (but not sing) during your physical activity.
 This offers you an easy way to judge whether you are exercising at a moderate intensity level or not.

 Start out doing a small amount of exercise in short sessions of between 5 and 10 minutes each.
 Remember, any amount is better than none, and it’s important not to overdo it.

 Work your way up to around 150 minutes per week.
 That’s 2 ½ hours, which translates into 30 minutes a day, 5 days a week.

 You’ll enjoy additional health benefits with greater amount of activity, but just by getting started you should see and feel the difference.

 Patients with a chronic condition such as diabetes, asthma or hypertension should also get the approval of their primary care physician before starting any new form of physical activity.
 There may be aspects of your chosen exercise that don’t mix well with your condition, so don’t take any chances.

 Living a healthy lifestyle with a proper diet combined with physical activity can help lower your cholesterol.

-Download our free white paper on Understanding Cholesterol, or schedule a consultation at Lifestyle Medical Centers to find out exactly how to do it!
+Schedule a consultation at Lifestyle Medical Centers to find out exactly how to do it!